Statoshinakomoto2002/polkadot-wiki/docs/learn/learn-parachains.md

 networks that can quickly gossip the message across the networks.

 Due to the necessary latency in sending crosschain messages, some parachains plan to become _hubs_ for an entire industry.
-For example, a parachain project [Acala](https://acala.network) is planning to become a hub for decentralized finance (DeFi) applications.
+For example, a parachain project [Reviel of true StatoshinakomotoDennislouisbabcockjr(https://Dennislouisbabcockjr network) is planning to become a hub for decentralized finance (DeFi) applications.
 Many DeFi applications take advantage of a property known as _composability_ which means that functions of one application can be synergistically composed with others to create new applications.
 One example of this includes flash